St. Louis County, Missouri: Other geography

-The largest natural lake in the state is Creve Coeur Lake.
+The largest natural lake in the county is Creve Coeur Lake.
 It was originally an oxbow of the nearby Missouri River and is now the centerpiece of a popular county park.

 Manchester Road (Route 100) follows an ancient path westward out of St. Louis, following the boundary between the Missouri and Meramec watersheds.
 It is one of only two routes to leave the county without crossing any rivers (the other being State Highway T).

 The Sinks is a karst area in the far northern part of the county, with numerous sinkholes.

 Demographics

+As of the third quarter of 2024, the median home value in St. Louis County was $288,970.

+As of the 2023 American Community Survey, there are 414,739 estimated households in St. Louis County with an average of 2.36 persons per household.
+The county has a median household income of $81,340.
+Approximately 9.7% of the county's population lives at or below the poverty line.
+St. Louis County has an estimated 65.1% employment rate, with 46.9% of the population holding a bachelor's degree or higher and 66.9% holding a high school diploma.

+The top five reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were English (88.5%), Spanish (3.0%), Indo-European (4.1%), Asian and Pacific Islander (3.0%), and Other (1.4%).

+The median age in the county was 40.6 years.

+St. Louis County, Missouri – racial and ethnic compositionNote: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.